Friday, October 24, at 2:00 P.M.

 Sunday, November 16, at 3:00 P.M.

 The Middlesex Heritage Quilters will be displaying many examples of quilts and needlework, and will be discussing the history and different types of quilting.
 They have also made 3 beautiful quilts and many other door prizes that will be raffled at this presentation.
 The raffle is sponsored by the Middlesex Elks and all proceeds will go to the Library.
-Tickets are $2.00 each.
+Raffle tickets are $2.00 each.
+The event is free to attend.
 Come learn everything you ever wanted to know about quilting, but were afraid to ask!

 FROM THE GLOBAL TO THE LOCAL:

 PERSPECTIVES ON HUMAN RIGHTS

 Natalie Jesionka, former Middlesex resident and Fulbright Scholar, is the founder of the Prizm Project, the first human rights education organization for young women.
 Come hear her speak about her work on human trafficking, the arms trade, and women in conflict throughout Asia.

 All classes run from 6:00 p.m. – 7:00 p.m.

 Mr. Wuu Fang Jang, a NJ & NY licensed acupuncturist, will cover basic Tai Chi Movements along with many tips and methods for internal energy cultivation and balance.
 A minimum of 10 people is needed to form a class.
 Current students are welcome to join again to learn new skills and practice as a group.
 Advance registration is required.
 Call or visit the library to sign up, 732-356-6602.
 This program is sponsored by the Library.

 For a flyer containing all our Fall 2014 programming, click here.